auth0/docs/articles/architecture-scenarios/spa-api/part-3.md

 - __clientID__:The value of your Auth0 Client Id.
 You can retrieve it from the Settings of your Application at the [Dashboard](${manage_url}/#/applications}).
 - __domain__: The value of your Auth0 Domain.
 You can retrieve it from the Settings of your Application at the [Dashboard](${manage_url}/#/applications}).
 - __responseType__: Indicates the Authentication Flow to use.
 For a SPA which uses the __Implicit Flow__, this should be set to `token id_token`.
-The `token` part, triggers the flow to return an Access Token in the URL fragment, while the `id_token` part, triggers the flow to return an `id_token` as well.
+The `token` part triggers the flow to return an Access Token in the URL fragment, while the `id_token` part triggers the flow to return an ID Token as well.
 - __audience__: The value of your API Identifier.
 You can retrieve it from the [Settings of your API](${manage_url}/#/apis}) at the Dashboard.
 - __redirectUri__: The URL to which Auth0 should redirect to after the user has authenticated.
-- __scope__: The [scopes](/scopes) which determine the information to be returned in the `id_token` and Access Token.
-A scope of `openid profile` will return all the user profile information in the `id_token`.
+- __scope__: The [scopes](/scopes) which determine the information to be returned in the ID Token and Access Token.
+A scope of `openid profile` will return all the user profile information in the ID Token.
 You also need to request the scopes required to call the API, in this case the `read:timesheets create:timesheets` scopes.
 This will ensure that the Access Token has these scopes.

 To initiate the authentication flow you can call the `authorize()` method: